mzico/docs-new/sources/admin-guide/getting-started/index.md

 ## What is the Gluu Server

 The Gluu Server is an identity and access management suite comprised of free open source software (FOSS) components.
-Some of the software we built (all OX products), and some of the software we pulled from existing open source projects (Shibboleth, OpenDJ, Asimba, and CAS).
+Some of the software was written by Gluu (all OX products), and some of the software we forked from existing open source projects (Shibboleth, OpenDJ, Asimba, and CAS).
+Learn more about each of the licenses in place [here](../introduction/index.md#licenses).

 The full suite of software is distributed as easy to install linux packages that support either single server or clustered deployments.
 In order to gain access to the clustered packages, a commercial license needs to be purchased.
 More about that below in Deployments.